 Element Bars Gets Deal on the Shark Tank

 The way the negotiation were going it was not clear that Jonathon would even make a deal with the Sharks.
-They were put in a position with someone that negotiates on their level and this may of thrown them off their game a bit.
-Miller knew his product, he knew his market and most importantly, he knew himself and the belief this was a multi million dollar idea that would succeed.
-It would be nice to have a Shark invest in the business but it was not going to be the end of the world if he couldn't make a deal.
+The investors were put in a position with someone that negotiates on their level and this may have thrown them off their game a bit.
+Miller knew his product, he knew his market and most importantly, he knew himself and the belief this was a multi-million dollar idea that would succeed.
+It would be nice to have a Shark invest in the business, but it was not going to be the end of the world if he couldn't make a deal.

-This gave Miller the confidence to negotiate from a controlling level throughout the negotiations.
-Daymond John likes the concept and the Branding aspect's of this business and offers Miller the $150k he was looking for but wants 75% of the business putting it more in line with current sales numbers.
-Kevin Harrington, already having success in the custom vitamin industry, offers Jonathon $150k for 100% of the business along with a 4% royalty on future sales.
-Not seeing much motivation for him in the future of either of these deals, he declines both and looks intent on walking away with no deal.
-This is a very good sales tactic when negotiating for just about anything.
-It worked and it got Harrington to reconsider and drastically change his offer.
+Kevin Harrington, already having success in the customized vitamin industry, offers Jonathon $150k for 100% of the business along with a 4% royalty on future sales.
+Not seeing much motivation for him in the future of either of these deals, he declines both offers, and looks intent on walking away with no deal.
+The strategy worked, and got Harrington to reconsider and drastically change his offer.
 He lays out the same terms but for 30% of the business instead of 100%.
-This leaves Miller plenty of motivation to continue building the Element Bar's Brand and accepts the offer.
+The percentage leaves Miller plenty of motivation to continue building the Element Bar's Brand and accepts the offer.

 Element Bars Update after the Shark Tank Show

-Jonathan Miller did successfully complete the deal with Kevin Harrington after the show.
-Even with the website problems, they still managed to sell more custom energy bars within the first 24 hours after the show, then they did during the first half of the entire year.
+Jonathan Miller successfully completed a deal with Kevin Harrington after the show.
+Even with the website problems, they still managed to sell more custom energy bars within the first 24 hours after the show; then they did during the first half of the entire year.
 Jonathon also was very proud of the fact that the search term "Element Bars" was the third most searched term on Google, behind only Kayne West and Taylor Swift.
 Remember that?

-So how many custom made Element Bars are being produced now a days?
+So how many custom made Element Bars are being produced a day?
 According to Miller, they were on track to make one million energy bars in 2012 alone.
-As for 2013, the sky is the limit on this one as the word continues to spread on this very unique and specialised custom made product.
+As for 2013, the sky is the limit on this one as the word continues to spread on this unique and specialized custom made product.

-They now have a large factory making your personalised energy bars which is an impressive process.
+They now have a large factory making your personalized energy bars which is an impressive process.
 The video below shows how your custom Element Bars are being made.

 Visit Element Bars Website and design your own energy bar.